 Natural Resource Economics | Natural Resources Management and Policy | Oil, Gas, and Energy | Sustainability

 Ericson, Kristina, "A Crude Awakening: The Relationship Between Petroleum Exploration and Environmental Conservation in Western Uganda" (2014).
 Independent Study Project (ISP) Collection.
-Paper 1924.
+1924.